 - What is your purpose?
-Imagine you are now 80 years old, if you look back in your life, what would you be proud of?
+Imagine you are now 80 years old, if you look back on your life, what would you be proud of?

 - Is your job helping you to achieve your personal goals and your purpose?

-- What other initiatives can you can take to achieve your career goals?
+- What other initiatives can you take to achieve your career goals?

 - What are you going to do next regarding your career?

 Day to day